Effective May 17, 2010

 245:15-7-3.
 Biennial licensure required

 (a) The Statute requires all engineers and land surveyors desiring to practice in Oklahoma to biennially renew with the Board and pay a biennial licensure renewal fee as prescribed by this Chapter.
-Notices will be sent to all licensees at the last known address of record; however, it is the responsibility of each individual licensee to insure the renewal fees and properly completed renewal form, along with any required continuing education log forms, are received by the Board office not later than the renewal date.
+Notices will be sent to all licensees at the last known physical or e-mail address of record; however, it is the responsibility of each individual licensee to insure the renewal fees and any other required documentation are received by the Board office not later than the renewal date or the renewal process is completed online.
 The license expires on the last day of the month in which it is due, and becomes invalid on that date unless the renewal fee is paid.
-Upon receipt by the Board of the individual's, and if applicable, firm's or entity's properly completed renewal forms, fees and any required continuing education log forms, the license will be valid.
-No Certificate of Licensure or Certificate of Authorization will be valid for longer than a two (2) year period.
+Upon receipt by the Board of the individual’s, and if applicable, firm’s or entity’s properly completed renewal forms, fees and any required continuing education log forms, the license will be valid.
+No Certificate of Licensure or Certificate of Authorization will be valid for longer than a two (2) year period, unless otherwise required by law.

-(b) Failure to biennially renew and remit renewal fees and penalties where applicable, as prescribed by the Statute and the current Rules of Procedure of the Board, will result in revocation of the licensee's Certificate of Licensure or the Certificate of Authorization.
+(b) Failure to biennially renew and remit renewal feesand penalties where applicable, as prescribed by the Statute and the current Rules of Procedure of the Board will result in revocation of the licensee’s Certificate of Licensure or the Certificate of Authorization, unless otherwise required by law.

 245:15-7-4.
 Waived renewal fees for engineers and surveyors over the age of 70

-(b) If a license revoked for non-payment or a retired license remains canceled or suspended for a period exceeding three (3) consecutive years, such former licensee's application for re-licensure may not be considered by the Board without the former licensee taking and passing a current examination as prescribed by the Board.
+(b) If a license revoked for non-payment or a retired license remains canceled or suspended for a period exceeding three (3) consecutive years, such former licensee may be required by the Board to take and pass a current examination as prescribed by the Board.

 (c) Licenses suspended, refused to renew, penalties, orders issued or revoked for cause, may be reinstated only by Board action and only then in the manner determined by such Board action.
 Request for reinstatement of a license shall show the Board that the public interest will not suffer by reason of the reinstatement and shall be addressed to the Chair at the Board office.
 The Board, by Statute, has the discretion as to whether to reinstate the Certificate of Licensure or Certificate of Authorization or deny it.